prmehta24/Conversational-Booking-Agent/README.md

     * Added a function to send a message to the AI and get a response.
 Integrated this function into the addMessage function.
     * Used the above mentioned function to initialise the messageList with an AI message.
     * Added function declaration for calendly booking function.
 Gave info about booking function to AI.
+* 6.5 hours complete:
+    * Built out calendly booking function.
+    * Updated get ai response function to identify when the ai response is requesting a function call.

 # Instructions to Run
 * To active virtual env with git bash: 'source .venv/Scripts/activate'